 Pesto, marinara, aioli dip…yes, yes and yes!
 Brussel sprouts are okay.
 But brussel sprouts with garlic-lemon aioli sauces…amazing!!!!
 Chicken breast night again?
 Make a quick and easy pesto to drizzle on top.
 A simple sauce can add so much flavor and variety without much effort.
 Another tip is to make the sauce in bulk so you have it to use throughout the week

-Here are my favorite sauce recipes:
+Here are two of my favorite sauce recipes: